zenvia/zenvia-sdk-node/README.md

 const response = await client.createSubscription(subscription);
 ```

-The response can be an `ISubscription` object when successful or an `IError` object on errors.
+The response can be an `ISubscription` object when successful or an `IError` object when an error occurs.

-### Receiving message and message status events
+### Receive message events and message status events

-Use the `WebhookController` class to create your webhook to receive message and message status events.
+Use the `WebhookController` class to create your webhook so you can receive message events and message status events.
 The default port is `3000`.

-If you inform the `client`, `url`, and `channel` fields, a subscription will be created if it does not exist for these configurations.
+If you inform the `client`, `url`, and `channel` fields, a subscription will be created prefaced it does not exist for these configurations.

 In the `messageEventHandler` field you will receive the message events and in the `messageStatusEventHandler` field you will receive the message status events.